raedrizk/ansible-security-workshop/README.md

 > **Tip**
 >
-> Make sure that your editor of choice (your own IDE or Visual Studio Code provided with your environemnt details) is configured with account information to be able to push code to a repository before proceeding to section 2.
+> Make sure that your editor of choice (your own IDE or Visual Studio Code provided with your environment details) is configured with account information to be able to push code to a repository before proceeding to section 2.

 # Section 2: PROTECT